Fight Club (novel): Plot

-As fight club attains a nationwide presence, Tyler uses it to spread his anti-consumerist ideas, recruiting fight club's members to participate in increasingly elaborate pranks on corporate America.
-He eventually gathers the most devoted fight club members and forms "Project Mayhem", a cult-like organization that trains itself as an army to bring down modern civilization.
+As fight club attains a nationwide presence, Tyler uses it to spread his anti-consumerist ideas, recruiting members to participate in increasingly elaborate pranks on corporate America.
+He eventually gathers the most devoted fight club members and forms "Project Mayhem", a cult-like organization that trains itself to bring down modern civilization.
 This organization, like fight club, is controlled by a set of rules:

 While initially a loyal participant in Project Mayhem, the narrator becomes uncomfortable with the increasing destructiveness of its activities.
-He resolves to stop Tyler and his followers when Bob, a friend from the testicular cancer support group, is killed during one of Project Mayhem's sabotage operations.
+He resolves to stop Tyler and his followers when Bob, a friend from the testicular cancer support group, is killed during one of the sabotage operations.

-The narrator then learns that he himself is Tyler Durden.

-As the narrator's mental state deteriorated, his mind formed a new personality that was able to escape from the problems of his life.
-Marla inadvertently reveals to the narrator that he and Tyler are the same person.
+One day, Marla inadvertently reveals to the narrator that he and Tyler are the same person: as his mental state deteriorated, the narrator's mind formed a new personality that could escape from his life's problems.
 Tyler's affair with Marla—whom the narrator professes to dislike—was the narrator's own affair with Marla.
 The narrator's bouts of insomnia had been Tyler's personality surfacing; Tyler was active whenever the narrator was "sleeping".
-The Tyler personality not only created fight club, he also blew up the Narrator's condo.
+The Tyler personality created fight club and blew up the Narrator's condo.

 Tyler plans to blow up a skyscraper using homemade bombs created by Project Mayhem; the target of the explosion is the nearby national museum.
 Tyler plans to die as a martyr during this event, taking the narrator's life as well.
-Realizing this, the narrator sets out to stop Tyler, although Tyler is always thinking ahead of him.
+Realizing this, the narrator sets out to stop Tyler.
 The narrator makes his way to the roof of the building, where Tyler holds him at gunpoint.
 When Marla comes to the roof with one of the support groups, Tyler vanishes, as Tyler "was his hallucination, not hers".

 With Tyler gone, the narrator waits for the bomb to explode and kill him.
 The bomb malfunctions because Tyler mixed paraffin into the explosives.
-Still alive and holding Tyler's gun, the narrator makes the first decision that is truly his own: he puts the gun in his mouth and shoots himself.
+Still alive and holding Tyler's gun, the narrator puts the gun in his mouth and shoots himself.
 Some time later, he awakens in a mental hospital, believing he is in Heaven, and imagines an argument with God over human nature.
-The book ends with the narrator being approached by hospital employees who reveal themselves to be Project members.
-They tell him their plans still continue, and that they are expecting Tyler to come back.
+The narrator is then approached by hospital employees who reveal themselves to be Project members.
+They tell him their plans still continue, and that they are expecting Tyler to return.